-College-bound Seniors across the country are required to take these tests.
-Most of them are students who are now panicking at the last minute.
+College-bound Seniors across the country are required to take standardized tests, usually the SAT or ACT.
+Many of them are students that put it off and who are now panicking at the last minute.
 BIG MISTAKE… but wait I’m getting ahead of myself.
-Let’s take a minute to look at the top 5 things that I share with students wanting to prepare for the SAT/ACT.
+Let’s take a minute to look at the top 5 things that I share with students wanting to prepare for the SAT or ACT.

-1) Don’t wait till the last minute.
+1) Don’t wait to take the ACT or SAT till the last minute.
 This is so very important, and probably the most common mistake that test takers make.
 Students who truly want to raise their SAT score at least 200 points should begin preparation a year in advance.
-Sign up for the College Board’s free email “SAT question a day.”
+Sign up for the College Board’s free “SAT question a day” via app only.
 Take an online course for SAT test prep, buy the book offered by the College Board, or hire a tutor (big smile).
 Whatever you do, be diligent to study a little every week.
 Don’t wait till the month before to study… you can’t expect miracles!

 2) Thoroughly study the selected vocabulary.
 There are many great FREE websites that offer extensive vocabulary lists that should be studied.
 The one that I use with my students is A Major Test.
 This site has an awesome vocabulary list divided into 10 smaller (still extensive) lists.
 Students should go over each list, and highlight the words that they don’t know.
-Put the word and definition on an index card, and carry them with them.
+Put the words and definitions that they don’t know on an index card, and carry them with them.
 They can pop them out when they have minute waiting in line, etc.